alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 If it's classed as A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).

 If it's classed as D, check the animal's CITES listing in the Species+ tool.
-If it's in Appendix III, you'll need a [CITES export permit].
+If it's in Appendix III, you'll need a [CITES export permit](#apply-for-a-CITES-permit).
 Otherwise you don't need to do anything.

 ###Apply for a CITES permit